LLM in Commercial Law

 This course aims to give you a broad understanding of United Kingdom corporate law, including current changes; where appropriate, reference will be made to the position in Europe.
 The course seeks to develop awareness of the interaction between theory and practice, and the complex issues involved in balancing the needs of business and the community.

-- Contract Law in Europe (40 credits, full-year course)
+- The Law of International Trade (40 credits, full-year course)

 - Insolvency Law (20 credits)